RahulBadenkal/y-excalidraw/README.md

       yAssets,
       api,
       provider.awareness,
-      {excalidrawDom: excalidrawRef.current, undoManager: new Y.UndoManager(yElements)}, // excalidraw dom is needed to override the undo/redo buttons in the UI as there is no way to override it via props in excalidraw
+      // excalidraw dom is needed to override the undo/redo buttons in the UI as there is no way to override it via props in excalidraw
+      // You might need to pass {trackedOrigins: new Set()} to undomanager params depending on whether your provider sets an origin or not
+      {excalidrawDom: excalidrawRef.current, undoManager: new Y.UndoManager(yElements)},
    );
     setBindings(binding);
     return () => {